Gander Mountain reopening in Greensburg as Gander Outdoors

 The Greensburg store of Gander Outdoors, formerly Gander Mountain, will hold a grand opening on Saturday.

-The store, located at Greensburg Commerce Park, 1040 Town Square Drive, closed more than a year ago after Gander Mountain filed for bankruptcy.
+The store at Greensburg Commerce Park, 1040 Towne Square Drive, closed more than a year ago after Gander Mountain filed for bankruptcy.

 The 31,000-square-foot store will be one of six Gander Outdoors retail locations in Pennsylvania, operating with more than 55 part-time and full-time employees, the company said.

 The grand opening will begin at 9 a.m.
 Saturday with free pastries and coffee.
-Children will have an opportunity to paint a fishing lure from 11 a.m. to 2 p.m. and to build a duck call from 1-3 p.m.
+Children will have an opportunity to paint a fishing lure from 11 a.m. to 2 p.m. and to build a duck call from 1 to 3 p.m.

 “We look forward to seeing large crowds across the country as we continue the next phase of reopening Gander retail stores,” said Marcus Lemonis, chairman of Camping World Holdings.